awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-rule.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `ComplianceLevel`  <a name="cfn-ssm-patchbaseline-rule-compliancelevel"></a>
 A compliance severity level for all approved patches in a patch baseline\.
-Valid compliance severity levels include the following: `Unspecified`, `Critical`, `High`, `Medium`, `Low`, and `Informational`\.
+Valid compliance severity levels include the following: `UNSPECIFIED`, `CRITICAL`, `HIGH`, `MEDIUM`, `LOW`, and `INFORMATIONAL`\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `EnableNonSecurity`  <a name="cfn-ssm-patchbaseline-rule-enablenonsecurity"></a>
-For instances identified by the approval rule filters, enables a patch baseline to apply non-security updates available in the specified repository\.
+For instances identified by the approval rule filters, enables a patch baseline to apply non\-security updates available in the specified repository\.
 The default value is `false`\.
 Applies to Linux instances only\.
  *Required*: No
  *Type*: Boolean
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

+## See Also<a name="aws-properties-ssm-patchbaseline-rule-seealso"></a>
++ [PatchRule](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchRule.html) in the *AWS Systems Manager API Reference*\.